 The LGO's review suggests that overall the numbers of complaints is increasing and Councils have less resource available to manage them.
-However, the overall number of complaints considered by the LGO for Bradford has reduced compared to last year and of those where the LGO carried out a detailed investigation, the number which result in a complaint being upheld has also reduced.
+However, the overall number of complaints considered by the LGO for Bradford has been similar across the last three years and of those where the LGO carried out a detailed investigation, the number which result in a complaint being upheld is also the same.